Satrubhanja: The extent of Satrubhanja's empire

 The struggle of the combined Naga forces (Kausambi, Ahichhatra, Padmavati and Vindhyatavi) caused the downfall of the Kushan power in India leading to the rise of the Gupta supremacy.
-Satrubhanja had gifted lakhs of cows at places like Pataliputra, Gaya, Krimila, Dalavardhana, Pundrvardhana, Gokkhati, Khadranga, Tamaralipti and both North and South Toshali with the purpose of to united of local rulers and defeated to Debaputra or kusana king biswa sphani.
+Satrubhanja had gifted lakhs of cows at places like Pataliputra, Gaya, Krimila, Dalavardhana, Pundravardhana, Gokkhati, Khadranga, Tamaralipti and both North and South Toshali with the purpose of to united of local rulers and defeated to Debaputra or kusana king biswa sphani.
 He had donated gold coins to various monasteries such as the Sankhara Matha at Ahichatra (Ramnagar in Uttarakhand) and Manibhadra matha at Yaksheswara.
 These mention of the areas in a period of conflict between the rising Gupta and prevailing Naga dynasties, clearly indicates that they were controlled by Satrubhanja and he dictated authority over them.
 Satrubhanja was called the lord of Vindhyatavi.
 The Mathara rulers in the Toshali region in coastal Odisha and parts of Andhra today are assumed to have contributed to the process of elimination of the Kushans in the region completely while Satrubhanja was directly confronting them over a larger extent.

 He distributed a huge amount of wealth around a large part of northern, central and eastern India which provides an image of his territorial expanse.
 After the downfall of the Kushans, the Naga and Guptas locked in conflict to become the supreme power in the subcontinent.
 Samudragupta completely subjugated the Naga forces in the Aryavrat wars which confirms that the Nagas and Guptas were competing powers in India after the defeat of the Kushan rulers.
 Though the Naga clan was defeated after its short lived rise to supremacy, they were instrumental in overthrowing the rule of foreign origin Kushans in India.
 Sitabhinji in Keonjhar district of Odisha has revealed that it was an ancient holy place of Shaivism promoted by the Naga - Bhanja rulers as the cave arts found there provide a glimpse of a possible descendant of Satrubhanja who went by the name Disabhanja.
 Nagas survived the wars with the Guptas and surfaced scarcely on many occasions throughout the history of Odisha and rest of eastern India.